mrm8488/asyncflow/README.md

 # asyncflow
 Manage IO operations in Node.js using direct style (sync code like) without callbacks.
-It works with promises under the hood
+It works with generators under the hood

 ## How to use it: